atharvm416/Driver_Alert_System/README.md

 ## Description of the Integration Modules
 In our system we have only Integrated mobile phone as any external resource to capture higher resolution image.
 This connection is done by the connecting the laptop and the mobile phone physically and with the use of the IP Webcam app we started capturing the images from our mobile phone.

-## Testing
-Internal testing is carried out in our system as self-models are created.
-Due to the fact that we have set the test_size parameter to 0.2, 20% of the data will be used for testing and the remaining 80% for model training.
-The random_state option is set to 42, which assures that the same random splits will be generated each time the code is executed.
-We fit it into the model and run it to evaluate whether the results are as expected.

 ## Future Scope
 Firstly, improving the system's performance in low-light conditions, such as during nighttime or in dark mode, can significantly enhance its accuracy.
 This can be achieved by incorporating night vision cameras specifically designed to capture clear images in challenging lighting environments.
 By leveraging such advanced camera technology, the system will be better equipped to detect and recognize faces, ultimately improving its performance and accuracy during nighttime operations.

 Another potential area for future expansion is the incorporation of motion detection capabilities.
 Currently, the system is unable to determine whether the driver's vehicle is in motion or stationary.
 By integrating motion detection algorithms and techniques into the existing model, the system can gain the ability to identify the movement of the vehicle.
 This feature could be valuable for assessing driver behavior and detecting potentially dangerous situations, such as when a driver falls asleep or loses control of the vehicle while in motion.

 Furthermore, the project could be extended to include the detection of Bluetooth headphones and other electronic devices.
 As the usage of Bluetooth devices, including headphones, continues to rise, it becomes increasingly important to monitor their presence and usage while driving.
 By training the model to identify Bluetooth devices, the system can alert the driver if they are using such devices, which could contribute to distracted driving.
 This expansion would enhance the overall effectiveness of the Driver Alert System, ensuring a comprehensive approach to promoting safe driving practices.